Regulations for Pre-sessional English and International Pathway Programmes

 1.1 Introduction

-These Regulations apply to Pre-sessional English (PSE) courses and International Pathway Programmes delivered by CUC Ltd (Coventry University College Ltd) on behalf of the Coventry University Group.
+These Regulations apply to Pre-sessional English (PSE) courses delivered by CU Group (Coventry University College Limited) on behalf of the Coventry University.
+Throughout these Regulations, ‘the University’ is used to include Coventry University and its subsidiaries and branch campuses.

-1.2.1 The Pre-sessional English programme varies in length, from 5 to 30 weeks, depending on the level of English proficiency a student has at enrolment, as demonstrated via a Secure English Language Test (SELT) (see box below).
+1.2.1 The PSE programme varies in length, from 5 to 15 weeks, depending on the level of English proficiency a student has at enrolment, as demonstrated via a Secure English Language Test (SELT) (see box below).
 The courses are for students who are about to begin their academic course or research at Coventry University or its subsidiaries.

 Entry Requirement for course